easymotion/vim-easymotion/README.md

 This requires https://github.com/tpope/vim-repeat.

 You can use EasyMotion with operators and press `.` to repeat!
-It is well-behaved, and consistent with the default behavior of Vim.
+It is well-behaved and consistent with the default behavior of Vim.

 ![repeat-motion](https://f.cloud.github.com/assets/3797062/2039538/0aef66aa-89a4-11e3-8242-c27a5208cfca.gif)